top of page

 THE PROCESS

-If you are contemplating a life history review for yourself or a loved one, we begin with a free exploratory phone call or meeting.
+If you are contemplating a life history video interview for yourself or a loved one, we begin with a free 30-minute exploratory phone call or Zoom meeting.
 This is when we will get acquainted, discuss your goals for the project, and see if we are a fit.
-Clients tell me that they are put at ease by my genuine interest, sense of purpose and easy engagement.

 Research and Preparation